LynnColeArt/lynncoleart-website/pages/about.md

 Presently, I'm located in the United States.

 With the current state of the world, I don't expect this to be the case forever.
+At the time of this writing the political system in the US has been destabalized, and it's not a safe place for women, ethnic or social minorities to live or work.
+I'm trying to figure out a way to leave.

 ## The Experiments